Developer-s-Foundry/aimas-apigateway/README.md

 # AIMAS API Gateway

-The **AIMAS API Gateway** is a custom-built gateway written in **Go**, designed to serve as the entry point for AIMAS  a Sentry-like distributed application monitoring system.
-It provides centralized routing, service discovery, authentication, metrics, and observability across multiple microservices.
+The **AIMAS API Gateway** is a custom-built gateway written in **Go**, designed to serve as the central entry point for the **AIMAS** distributed application monitoring platform.
+It provides **intelligent routing**, **service discovery**, **rate limiting**, **authentication**, **observability**, and **security enforcement** for all backend microservices.

 ---

 ## Key Features

-* **YAML-Based Configuration** — Simple and structured `.yaml` configuration for defining services and routes.
+* **YAML-Based Configuration** — Define services, routes, and rate limits using simple `.yaml` files.
-* **Dynamic Routing** — Automatically maps routes to backend services.
+* **Dynamic Routing** — Automatically routes requests to the correct backend service based on configuration or service discovery.
-* **Protocol Support** — Supports **HTTP**, **HTTPS**, and **gRPC** communication.
+* **Service Discovery** — Supports both static YAML configuration and dynamic service registry lookups.
-* **Authentication Middleware** — Built-in middleware for JWT and key-based authentication.
+* **Security Headers** — Automatically injects strict HTTP security headers to protect against common web exploits.
+* **Gateway Signature Headers** — Each request includes a signed timestamp and gateway signature to verify authenticity.
-* **Rate Limiting** — Configurable rate limits per service or per route.
+* **Rate Limiting** — Configurable per-service or per-route throttling.
-* **Metrics & Monitoring** — Built-in metrics collection for service health and performance monitoring.
+* **Metrics & Observability** — Built-in metrics for monitoring service health, latency, and traffic volume.
-* **Request Logging** — Centralized structured logging for all incoming requests.
+* **Structured Logging** — Centralized JSON logs for all requests and responses.
-* **Graceful Error Handling** — Handles service failures, invalid configs, and bad routes gracefully.
+* **Graceful Error Handling** — Returns structured JSON errors for invalid routes, timeouts, and failures.

 ---

 ## Configuration Structure (`.yaml`)

-The gateway uses a YAML configuration file to define how services and routes should be handled.
+The gateway uses YAML configuration files to define services, routes, and limits.
+Service discovery can dynamically register or override these configurations at runtime.

 ### Example Configuration